GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-85/index.md

 summary of all the major changes, or the [v6.0.0 release notes][6] for a full list of all changes.

 Lighthouse 6.0 introduces three new metrics to the report: Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Total Blocking Time (TBT).
-LCP and CLS are 2 of Google's new [Core Web Vitals][7], and TBT is a lab measurement proxy for another Core Web Vital, First Input Delay.
+LCP and CLS are [web vitals][7], and TBT is a lab measurement proxy for another Web Vital, First Input
+Delay.

 The performance score formula has also been reweighted to better reflect the users' loading